A-Rocha-Kenya/Waterbird-counts-Sabaki-Mida/README.md

 ## Taxonomic coverage

-Ramsar Convention on Wetlands defined waterbird as any "species of bird that are ecologically dependent on wetlands".
+The Ramsar Convention on Wetlands defined waterbird as any "species of bird that are ecologically dependent on wetlands".
 This term is further precised in the second edition of Waterfowl Population Estimates, as all species of the families Gaviidae, Podicipedidae, Pelecanidae, Phalacrocoracidae, Anhingidae, Ardeidae, Balaenicipitidae, Scopidae, Ciconiidae, Threskiornithidae, Phoenicopteridae, Anhimidae, Anatidae, Pedionomidae, Gruidae, Aramidae, Rallidae, Heliornithidae, Eurypygidae, Jacanidae, Rostratulidae, Dromadidae, Haematopodidae, Ibidorhynchidae, Recurvirostridae, Burhinidae, Glareolidae, Charadriidae, Scolopacidae, Thinocoridae, Laridae, Sternidae and Rynchopidae.

 Taxon are recorded at the species level with the exeption of the Heuglin's Gull (*larus fuscus heuglini*) and Baltic Gull (*larus fuscus fuscus*).
-During some counts, specie level was possible, and the identification was done as slash (two species e.g. Lesser/Greater Sand Plover), genus, family, order or even as *Aves sp.*.
+During some counts, specie level was possible, and the identification was done as slash (e.g. Lesser/Greater Sand Plover), genus, family, order or even as *Aves sp.*.

-The extend of our dataset contains **107** species recorded and **9** other taxons (subspecies, family, slash etc.) belonging to **22** families.
+The extend of our dataset contains **107** species recorded and **6** other taxons (subspecies, family, slash etc.) belonging to **22** families.

-The `taxonID` used is [...]
+The `taxonID` used is the species code from the [eBird/Clements Checklist of Birds of the World: v2019](https://www.birds.cornell.edu/clementschecklist/download/)

 ### Taxonomic ranks